Nicholas Elliott

-John Nicholas Rede Elliott (15 November 1916 – 13 April 1994) was an MI6 Intelligence Officer.
+John Nicholas Rede Elliott (15 November 1916 – 13 April 1994) was an MI6 intelligence officer.
 His MI6 career was notable for his involvement with the Lionel Crabb affair in the 1950s and the flight of double agent Kim Philby to Moscow in 1963.

-Personal life
+Early life and education

-Elliott was born in London, the son of Claude Aurelius Elliott, a don at Cambridge and Headmaster at Eton, where Nicholas was sent after Durnford School, a prep school on the Isle of Purbeck in Dorset.
+Elliott was born in London, the son of Claude Aurelius Elliott, a don at Cambridge and headmaster at Eton, where Nicholas was sent after Durnford School, a prep school on the Isle of Purbeck in Dorset.

-After leaving Trinity College, Cambridge, Elliott was offered a post in 1938 as Honorary Attache at the Hague by Sir Nevile Bland.
-His career in secret intelligence came by chance, like many before and after him.
-Sir Hugh Sinclair, Head of MI6, happened to visit the Hague, took to Elliott and offered him a job.
+In 1935, Elliott was admitted to study history at Trinity College, Cambridge, his father's college.
+As Ben Macintyre notes, during his time as an undergraduate Elliott 'seldom opened a book and emerged after three years with many friends and a third-class degree, a result he considered "a triumph over the examiners."'
+Soon after his graduation, in 1938, he was offered a post as an Honorary Attache at The Hague by Sir Nevile Bland.
+His career in secret intelligence came by chance.
+Sir Hugh Sinclair, Head of MI6, happened to visit The Hague, took to Elliott and offered him a job.

 In 1943, he married Elizabeth Holberton, with whom he had one son and a daughter, Claudia, later a sub-editor at The Observer.

 Intelligence career

-Elliott was Honorary attaché at the British Embassy in the Hague from 1938 to 1940.
+Elliott was Honorary attaché at the British Embassy in The Hague from 1938 to 1940.
 During the Second World War he served as an acting lieutenant in the Intelligence Corps.
 Stationed in Istanbul, he was instrumental in the recruitment of Erich Vermehren, who provided the British with detailed confidential information on the workings of German intelligence.
 After the war he became head of station for the Secret Intelligence Service at the British Embassy in Bern in 1945 and then head of station in Vienna in 1953.
 He returned to London in 1956 and then served as head of station in Beirut from 1960 to 1962.
+While in Beirut he engineered the removal of George Blake to London where Blake was tried for the betrayal of British agents to the KGB.

 Elliott's intelligence career was marked by two extraordinary events: the death of Royal Navy Commander Lionel Crabb in 1956, and the flight of British double agent Kim Philby to Moscow in 1963.
 Elliott and MI6 suffered criticism in both cases that he felt deeply to the end of his life.
 He was awarded the US Legion of Merit for his services to the Office of Strategic Services.